enes/weather-forecast/README.md

 To install this application, follow these steps:

 1. Clone this repository to your local machine.
 2. In order to install the required dependencies and run to tests by running `mvn clean install` -> run tests and build application artifact.
+Note that you need to have JDK 25 installed on your local machine.
 3. Start the server by running `docker-compose build --no-cache && docker-compose up` -> run application

 ## Test